thenexthub/Codira/docs/proposals/OptimizerEffects.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The benefit of having pure value types is that optimizations can treat such
-types as if they were Swift value types, like struct.
+types as if they were Codira value types, like struct.
 Member functions of pure
 value types can be annotated with effects, like ``readnone`` for ``getElement``,
 even if the underlying implementation of ``getElement`` reads memory from the
 type's storage.